 We tend to think that our problems are special but look for generic solutions.

-We say "well we tried this before, you haven't considered this quirk of our business/team/product/customers" and then look for popular solutions that (by all outer appearances) seem like they worked at other "successful" companies.
 These solutions seem special (because some special company came up with them), but they're broadly known precisely because they've been whittled down, stripped of their context, and packaged into easily understood, bite-sized quips and acronyms.
-In other words, generic.

 Putting aside that what made those companies successful was probably not the way they handled this particular problem, what's interesting is this thinking gets the situation exactly backwards.

-As he points out, our problems are actually pretty generic.
+As Shreyas points out, our problems are actually pretty generic.
 Lots of people have had them (or problems very similar to them).
 But because of our specific context, we need to figure out a solution that is unique to us and our team.

 What's interesting is the method of doing this (finding a specific solution to a generic problem) is basically the core of doing good product work.
 Specifically uncovering customer problem, systems thinking, and an understanding of your goals and constraints.